-In Ireland, each local authority is divided into local electoral areas within which members of local authorities are elected.
-Local Electoral Areas, including the number of members to be elected in each, are specified by national law for each local authority area.
-There are 949 local authority elected members and the breakdown between local authorities at county, city and city and county is as follows:
+In Ireland, each local authority is subdivided into Local Electoral Areas (LEAs) from which members are elected.
+National law defines the LEAs and the number of members to be elected for each local authority.
+There are 949 elected local authority members in total, distributed across county, city, and city and county authorities as follows: